abryant/Plinth/README.md

 You will need: Java (JDK) >= 1.7, LLVM 3.2, and optionally GCC (for compilation to native code)

-To run the compiler, you will need an LLVM shared library to be installed.
-The version it requires has not yet been released, so it must be built from the LLVM source repository (revision 164247 or later).
-Specifically, it looks for "LLVM-3.2svn" (`libLLVM-3.2svn.so` on Linux).
-Since we need the shared library version of LLVM here, you need to configure your LLVM build with `--enable-shared`.
+To run the compiler, you will need a shared library build of LLVM to be installed.
+Specifically, it looks for "LLVM-3.2" (`libLLVM-3.2.so` on Linux).
+If you are building LLVM yourself, you need to configure your LLVM build with `--enable-shared`.

 To compile the compiler: